 You may also need to complete registration with the Indiana Secretary of State at in.gov/sos.

-Before applying, verify that your business location in Indianapolis's Marion County is properly zoned for your intended use.
-Contact the Indianapolis planning department.
+Before applying, verify your business location in Indianapolis's Marion County is properly zoned for your intended use.
+Contact the Indianapolis planning department for a zoning verification letter.

 File your conditional use permit application with the Indianapolis city clerk or licensing department.
-Many Indiana municipalities now accept online applications.
+Many Indiana municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $280–$2100 (typical range for Indianapolis).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 6-12 weeks in Indianapolis.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Navigating Indiana's licensing requirements can be complex.
 Connect with a licensed business attorney who specializes in Indianapolis regulations.